-- 1. Matches begin at 7:30 p.m.
-A 15-minute start time grace period will be awarded for bad weather days only (at the discretion of the Executive Board). - 2.
-Players' match-up will be done by blind draw.
+1. Matches begin at 7:30 p.m.
+A 15-minute start time grace period will be awarded for bad weather days only (at the discretion of the Executive Board).

+- 2. Players' match-ups will be done by blind draw.
 The visiting teams will submit their lineups to the home team captains after the home team captains have set up their lineups. - 3.
-Both Captains must complete their lineups for the game format they are starting (Team 701, Doubles 601, Doubles Cricket, or Singles 501) with the understanding that the next available game will be played, even if out of sequence.

-- 4. Players who are not present may be written into the lineup; however, if they are not present at the time when it is their turn to play, they must: - a) Be replaced at that time with a team member who is available and eligible to play; Or - b) Be replaced with a Dummy provided it is the last set in any "01" game format being played. - 5.
-If a player arrives in the middle of a leg where a Dummy is being used, they are not allowed to replace the Dummy in that leg.
-If another leg is needed in the set, the new player is eligible to play as long as they are present for the start of the new leg. - 6.
-When a player's name is written on the board, the time may be noted (and both captains notified).
-The player then has five minutes to present at the oche and begin the game.
-If a player does not show up within five minutes, that player forfeits one leg.
-After the first leg is forfeited, and five more minutes pass without the players presenting themselves at the oche ready to play, the match is forfeited.
-If both players forfeit a leg, the final third leg will be played to decide the set.
+Lineups: - a) Both captains must complete their lineups for the game format they are starting (Team 701, Doubles 601, Doubles Cricket, or Singles 501) and ensure that the next available game will be played, even if out of sequence. - b) If the last set of a game format is the only game being played, both captains must complete the lineups for the following game format (Doubles 601, Doubles Cricket, or Singles 501).
+The next available game should be played on the available board.
+This only applies to the next game format to be played, and any captain can refuse to play a set that skips a game format (For example, if only one Team 701 set is left, captains must complete their lineups for Doubles 601 since it is the next game format and play the next available set.
+If one captain decides to play a Singles 501 set out of turn, the other captain can refuse their request, as the Singles 501 game format does not follow the Team 701 game format; however, this is at the discretion of both captains. - 4.
+Players who are not present may be written into the lineup; however, if they are not present at the time when it is their turn to play, they must: - a) Be replaced at that time with a team member who is available and eligible to play, Or - b) Be replaced with a dummy (refer to the Chalking section; pg.4, rule 9) provided it is the last set in any Team 701 or Doubles 601 being played, Or - c) Be replaced with a loss of turn, provided it is the last set in the Doubles Cricket being played. - 5.
+If a player arrives in the middle of a leg where a dummy is being used or a loss of turn is in play, they are not allowed to replace the dummy or the loss of turn in that leg.
+If another leg is needed in the set, the new player is eligible to play if they are present for the start of the leg. - 6.
+Captains should note the time when players' names are written on the board.
+The players then have five minutes to present at the oche to start the game.
+If the players do not show up within five minutes, they forfeit one leg.
+After the first leg is forfeited, and five more minutes elapse without the players appearing at the oche ready to play, the match is forfeited.
+If both teams forfeit a leg, the next leg will be played to decide the set.